arn-the-long-beard/ntnu_rust_lecture/README.md

-**c.** `Own` an object in an scope that manages its memory automatically , just pass it as assignment et or function
+**c.** `Own` an object in an scope and manages its memory automatically, just pass it as assignment or function

-**d.** Makes the compiler `checks` everything for you, it will be your best enemy first and then your best friend later :D
+**d.** Makes the compiler `checks` everything for you, it will be your best enemy first and then your best friend later 😁